• Home

 React Spectrum by Adobe

-Adobe is going to be inducted into the hall of fame for its contributions to design.
-And it comes as no surprise that they have made their design system Spectrum, available to the open-source community.
+Adobe will be inducted into the hall of fame for its contributions to design.
+And it is no surprise that they have made their design system Spectrum, available to the open-source community.
 It is the very design system Adobe uses itself.

 Spectrum uses both Flex and Grid for implementing layouts.
 And, a number of their components are based on a custom Slots layout.
 These “Slots” let you style individual layouts and assign specific elements to their nested group.